MediaArea/RAWcooked/Doc/Case_study.md

 To encode our DPX and TIFF sequences we have a single server that completes this work for all our different NAS storage paths in parallel.

 Our current configuration:
-Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz
+- Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz
-252 GB RAM
+- 252 GB RAM
-32-core with 64 CPU threads
+- 32-core with 64 CPU threads
-Ubuntu 20.04 LTS
+- Ubuntu 20.04 LTS
-40Gbps Network card
+- 40Gbps Network card
-NAS storage on 10GB network
+- NAS storage on 10GB network

+The more CPU threads you have the better your FFmpeg encoding to FFV1 will perform.
+To calculate the CPU threads for your server you can multiply the Threads x Cores x Sockets.
+So for our congiguration this would be 2 (threads) x 16 (sockets) x 2 (cores) = 64.
+To retrieve these figures we would use Linux's ```lscpbu```.

 Our previous 2K film encoding configuration:
-Virtual Machine of a NAS storage device
+- Virtual Machine of a NAS storage device
-AMD Opteron 22xx (Gen 2 Class Opteron)
+- AMD Opteron 22xx (Gen 2 Class Opteron)
-12GB RAM
+- 12GB RAM
-8-core @ 3 GHz (estimated)
+- 8-core @ 3 GHz (estimated)
-8 threads
+- 8 threads
-Ubuntu 18.04 LTS
+- Ubuntu 18.04 LTS

 When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg encoding, 4K scans it's generally 1 fps or less.
 These figures can be impacted by the quantity of parellel processes running at any one time.